saidake/simi/docs/Algorithms.md

             Pair maxPair = que.poll();
             double maxPathProb = maxPair.probability;
             int mxPPNode = maxPair.node;
-            if (maxPathProb < pathProb[mxPPNode]) {
+            // In a circular graph, a node may appear more than once. if (maxPathProb < pathProb[mxPPNode]) {
-                System.out.println("test");
                 continue;
             }
-            // Traverse all pairs connected to the current node. for (Pair curPair : graph.get(mxPPNode)) {
+            // Traverse all pairs connected to `mxPPNode`. for (Pair curPair : graph.get(mxPPNode)) {
                 double curProb = curPair.probability;
                 int curNode = curPair.node;
-                // If the path probability from `mxPPNode` to `curNode` exceeds its previous heighest path probatility, update  `curNode`'s path probatility and add it to the queue. if (pathProb[curNode] < pathProb[mxPPNode] * curProb) {
+                // Update `curNode`' path probability if a larger one is found. if (pathProb[curNode] < pathProb[mxPPNode] * curProb) {
                     pathProb[curNode] = pathProb[mxPPNode] * curProb;
-                    //TODO analyze the circular scenario
                     que.offer(new Pair(pathProb[curNode], curNode));
                 }
             }